 With the Dirang river flowing down the gorge that runs along the western edge of Thembang, the adjacent area too is abundant in flora and fauna.
 You can spot a wide variety of wild animals, including rare species such as the red panda, snow leopard, blue sheep, musk deer, Himalayan black bear and birds like the blood pheasant, monal, tragopan, etc.

 Also present are multiple species of herbs and orchids with high medicinal value.
 This is very important as the people here have sound knowledge of ethnomedicine as part of their traditional wisdom.
 In 1913, Lt Col F M Bailey and Capt H T Morshead of the Survey of British India stayed here while returning from Tibet during their Tsangpo Exploration in 1912-13, now known as the Bailey Trail.
 It was this same trail through which the Chinese army came down to India in 1962 during the Sino-Indian War.

 After securing Thembang, they went directly to Bomdila, encircling a large number of Indian soldiers between Bomdila and the Sela Pass.
 One can still find the war bunkers constructed by the Indian Army around the village.
 In June 2017, a war memorial was inaugurated here to commemorate the site where an infantry battalion fought valiantly against the Chinese forces in 1962.

-This pristine, picture-postcard perfect village is an outstanding example of a community with a sense of responsibility towards their environment.
-They still practice barter and community ownership, and can teach the world outside the Dzong a thing or two about living in harmony with the environment.
+This pristine, picture-postcard perfect village is an outstanding example of a community with a sense of responsibility towards its environment.
+They still practice barter and community ownership and can teach the world outside the Dzong a thing or two about living in harmony with the environment.